An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Numerical Experiments

 \section{Numerical Experiments}

-We compare our TT IPM, against SDPA, a high-precision interior-point method, and SCS, a first-order solver based on the alternating direction method of multipliers.
+We compare our TT IPM against SDPA, a high-precision interior-point method, and SCS, a first-order solver based on the alternating direction method of multipliers.
 SDPA is widely regarded as a state-of-the-art solver for small- to medium-scale SDPs, but it suffers from scalability limitations stemming from the cubic per-iteration cost characteristic of IPMs.
 SCS excels at handling large-scale problems due to its low per-iteration complexity and modest memory requirements, although it generally provides lower solution accuracy and slower convergence near optimality.
 We also tested SketchyCGAL, with sketch size set to $\lceil \sqrt{2(m+1)} \rceil$, in accordance with the Barvinok-Pataki rank bound \cite{Pataki1998}.
 However, on our problem instances beyond size $2^5$, both CGAL and SketchyCGAL repeatedly failed to close the surrogate optimality gap, which is also not directly comparable to the true duality gap.
-Consequently, we excluded them from the baseline comparisons.
+Consequently, we excluded them from the baseline comparisons. { For completeness, we also evaluated a more traditional low-rank baseline based on the Burer--Monteiro factorisation \cite{Boumal2016,pymanopt2016}, with the factorisation rank set according to the Barvinok-Pataki bound.
+It should be noted that this approach does not provide dual optimality certificates and only applies to MaxCut.}